 Every year there are issues and events both within the company and in the world at large that engage us and shape our work.
-As part of our strategy development process, we reflect on the issues that concerned us most over the past year.

 Our intention is to take on responsibility for the entire life cycle of our products, which also includes clean and safe production in our supply chains.
 This is why have made an obligation with the Greenpeace Detox Commitment to prevent the release of harmful chemicals into the environment.
 The limits indicated in the VAUDE MRSL and exclusion of individual substances often go beyond legal requirements (REACH) and the requirements of other textile standards.

 Many plastics are a beneficial invention with a host of advantages for mankind.
 We too use synthetic materials for our products and packaging.

 From an environmental point of view, however, plastics are associated with a number of problems: oil is usually used as a limited fossil resource for production, and many potentially hazardous chemicals are used.
 The long shelf life of plastic is an advantage for the longevity of products, but a serious disadvantage when it is released into the environment, as it usually isn’t biodegradable.
 Single-use plastic products are particularly problematic.

 With the VAUDE product philosophy and the VAUDE Green Shape concept, we have laid the foundation for our products to become ever more sustainable throughout their entire product life cycle.

 In order to conserve the fossil raw materials from which most plastics are made, VAUDE is increasingly relying on recycled materials and renewable raw materials.
 At the same time, we are helping to ensure that plastic waste doesn’t end up in the environment.
 We create demand for recycled materials – a first step towards recycling management.

 Of course, this applies not only to the products themselves, but also to packaging!